mohakraitani/Refintiv-Identifier-Pull-Request-API/README.md

 ## 🔑 API Key Requirement

 Before running the script, you must generate an API key from Refinitiv / LSEG.
+An active Refinitiv/LSEG subscription with access to the relevant APIs is also required.

 Steps to generate an API key: